Ask AI

 Medical management

-Treatment guidance: as per GINA 2024 guidelines, Offer sputum-guided treatment in adult patients with moderate or severe asthma managed in (or referred to) centers experienced in this technique.
+Treatment guidance: as per GINA 2024 guidelines, offer sputum-guided treatment in adult patients with moderate or severe asthma managed in (or referred to) centers experienced in this technique.

 A